yomojo/yomojo.github.io-web/_products/fab03.markdown

 second_image: "/uploads/fab03-butter-5ml.jpeg"
 weight: 130
 excerpt: |-
-  An all over face, body and hair butter.
+  An all over face and body butter.
 It does not feel greasy when applied.
 It's very concentrated and a little goes a long way.

   The FAB range will not interfere with your perfume or make-up.
 It's a multi-purpose, unisex product.
 You can use it on your:
   * Face
+  * Lips
   * Body
   * Nails
   * Cracked  or flaky skin

-  Use it for moisturising or washing.
-See instructions below.
+  FAB_03 is unscented, making it a great lip balm.
+The 5ml pot is **transportable and easy to use**.
+Fab when you need to mositurise your lips at any time of the day.

   The **double FAB method** is when you appy the butter first, and then the oil on top.
 Try this to give you super soft skin.
 Especially great for when you have really dry, flaky or cracked skin.

-  **Transportable and easy to use.**
-quote: Not greasy or sticky and the aroma is not big and overpowering but a soothing lingering aroma and a little product goes a long way
-quoteperson: VeganOlive1 on Twitter
+quoteperson:
+quote:
-packsize: 5g/30g Jar - Nautural unscented
+packsize: 5ml/90ml Jar - Nautural unscented
-offer: A 10% discount has been applied to the retail price.
+offer:
+message: Now available in 90ml size.
 layout: productdetails
 ---